Calling for Studio Partners: Letterpress Book Arts Studio in Middletown, CT

 • Development of classes / workshops

-• Project-based arrangements, with percentage-of-sales agreements
+• Project-based arrangements, with percentage-of-sales agreements, or . . .

 • Selective commission work